 In very rare cases, a large amount of intestine may be removed.
 This happens if the damaged section of intestine is large.
 In this case, surgery can’t link together the parts of the intestine that remain after the damaged section is removed.
 An ileostomy may be done so that the digestive process can continue.
-With an ileostomy, the two remaining healthy ends of intestine are brought through openings in the belly.
+With an ileostomy, the 2 remaining healthy ends of intestine are brought through openings in the belly.
 Stool will pass through the opening (stoma).
 It will then collect in a bag on the outside of the body.
 The ileostomy may be short-term.
-Or in very rare cases, it may be long-lasting or permanent.
+Or, in very rare cases, it may be long-lasting or permanent.
 It depends on how much intestine was removed.

 Intussusception is a medical emergency.
 It's a life-threatening illness.
 If not treated, it can cause serious problems such as: